openSUSE/Customize-IBus/README.md

   - Enable Indicator
   - Only Indicate when Switching Input Mode
   - Only Indicate when Using ASCII Input Mode
+  - Not Indicate when Using Single Mode IME
   - Right-click Indicator to Hide
   - Scroll on Indicator to Switch Input Mode
   - Indicator Animation